Setup and integration guides for cowork-db, a BYODB memory layer for AI conversations.

 If not, key creation returns "database not found."

 Create two keys with different database IDs, then issue the same MCP read call with each key.
-You should see results from different Memgraph instances.
+You should see results from different ArcadeDB instances.

 Your AI model can discover and call these tools automatically.
 All tools are designed to be: